-ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 ARSON • • 4 Willfully and deliberately starting or attempting to start fires.
+41 INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 ARSON ' • • Willfully and deliberately starting or attempting to start fires.
 Not available as an option Not available as an option Not available as an option Not available as an option • BULLYING "Bullying" is defined as the intimidation, unwarranted aggressive behavior, or harassment that is repetitive or is substantially likely to be repeated and causes a reasonable student to fear for his or her physical safety or property, substantially interferes with the educational performance, opportunities, or benefits of any student without exception; or substantially disrupts the orderly operation of the school.
 Bullying may consist of physical actions, including gestures or oral, cyberbullying, electronic or written communication, and threats of retaliation for reporting such acts.
 See Policy 1060.
-Not available as an option Not available as an option • • • BUS BEHAVIORS • ANY behavior that interferes with the safe operation of the bus, thus putting the lives of the driver, students, pedestrians, and other drivers at risk.
+Not available as an option Not available as an option • • • BUS BEHAVIORS • • • ANY behavior that interferes with the safe operation of the bus, thus putting the lives of the driver, students, pedestrians, and other drivers at risk.
 This includes but is not limited to: yelling, moving seats, throwing objects out the window, opening the emergency exit, having ANY body part outside the bus window, moving about the bus or while the bus is moving.
-Not available as an option Not available as an option • • •

-Policy #3071

-"Buses carrying school children will be considered extensions of the school environment.
-Any student whose conduct on a school bus is improper or jeopardizes the safety of the other students may have his or her right to school bus transportation suspended for such period of time as deemed proper by the Superintendent, building principal, or designee.
-The district Student Discipline Code will be enforced".
+Not available as an option Not available as an option • • • Policy #3071 • "Buses carrying school children will be considered exte on a school bus is improper or jeopardizes the safety transportation suspended for such period of time as designee.
+The district Student Discipline Code will be ex of the other of the of the of the other of the of t students ma y have his or her right to school bu Cell Phone Usage During Class or School 1st 2nd 3rd 4th 5th (3RD - 12TH GRADE ONLY) NOTE: All cell phones are to be placed/secured in cell phone pouchs during school day for 6th-12th grade Offense Warning (phone placed in cell phone pouch (6th Offense Parent Contact & Phone in Office until End of the Day Offense Parent Contact, Admin Warning, Phone In Office until End Offense Parent Contact, 1 Day of Restoration Room Phone in Offense 1 Day of OSS Phone in office until end of day